Planning a trip to the Rioja Bodegas (Wineries)

 On a personal note, and this is just something I prefer, I like to use local guides.
-Jose is a local, born and bred with an excellent knowledge of the region.
-Local guides, generally speaking, have a great local knowledge and a good guide has their finger on the pulse of the region.
+Jose is a local, born and bred with excellent knowledge of the region.
+Local guides, generally speaking, have great local knowledge and a good guide has their finger on the pulse of the region.

 I mentioned Colleen in my Marlborough Wineries page as a great guide and now I mention Jose in the same breath.
 His site can be found here.
 Firstly, I’d originally found Jose on TripAdvisor and can thoroughly recommend him as a competent and engaging guide.